khajaasmath786/spark-simple-mba/README.md

 Source: [Wikipedia](https://en.wikipedia.org/wiki/Association_rule_learning#Support)

 ## Minimum Confidence
-Confidence is is a value between 0 and 1 indicating how often an association rule has been found to be true.
+Confidence is a value between 0 and 1 indicating how often an association rule has been found to be true.

 Minimum Confidence is the treshold value used to discriminate between 'strong' and 'weak' rules.